 About Sunday Worship

 Sunday services are at 10:00 a.m.
-We are now gathering both in person and online.
+We gather both in person and online.

-If you would like to join us in person, please know that we are requiring masks for all people over the age of two.
+If you would like to join us in person, please know that we are still requiring everyone to be masked in our sanctuary (masks are optional elsewhere in the building).
 If you forget your mask, we will provide one.
 We also strongly encourage everyone who is medically able to be vaccinated, as this is in line with our Unitarian Universalist value of care for one another.
-Follow this link for more information about our COVID safety protocols.

 When You Arrive on Sunday